-- Consider allowing students to record their thoughts in a variety of ways: using the talk to text/dictate feature, making an audio recording of their responses, drawing pictures, circling and/or labeling on their diagram or PowerPoint printouts, etc. - Students needing additional support can build a single element of the design rather than the entire scene room. - For low-tech and unplugged adaptation students can work one-on-one with teachers on the phone during the planning stages of the project. - Students working at an accelerated pace can complete rendering and a scale model of the room design.
+- Consider allowing students to record their thoughts in a variety of ways: using the talk to text/dictate feature, making an audio recording of their responses, drawing pictures, circling and/or labeling on their diagram or PowerPoint printouts, etc. - Students needing additional support the relative scale of the model or build a single element of the design rather than the entire scene room. - For low-tech and unplugged adaptation students can work one-on-one with teachers on the phone during the planning stages of the project. - Students working at an accelerated pace can complete rendering and a scale model of the room design.
 For further exploration, students could create scenic design for a play rather than their room.